SirArnoldB/EduCompanio/milestones/milestone1.md

 - [ ] In `readme.md`: add all group members' names
 - [ ] In `readme.md`: complete the **Description and Purpose** section
 - [ ] In `readme.md`: complete the **Inspiration** section
+- [ ] In `readme.md`: list all features you intend to include in your app (in future units, you will check off features as you complete them and add GIFs demonstrating the features)
 - [ ] In `planning/user_stories.md`: add all user stories
-- [ ] In `planning/feature_list.md`: list all features you intend to include in your app
 - [ ] In this document, complete the **Reflection** section below

 ## Reflection